Laykusero04/self-improve-app/README.md

 * Analyzes **how time is spent daily**
 * Gives **AI advice** on spending, time use, and goals

-Later phases can bring cloud sync or GPT-like AI reasoning, but MVP stays offline using **Hive for data storage** and **rule-based “AI logic”** (built manually, no API dependency).
+Later phases can bring cloud sync or GPT-like AI reasoning, but MVP stays offline using **sqflite for data storage** and **rule-based “AI logic”** (built manually, no API dependency).

 ---